 A course in written rhetoric, English 100, or the passing of a competency examination.
-A course in speech from Communication 100, 200, 240, or the passing of a competency examination.
-Communication 214 is acceptable only in elementary education programs.
+A course in speech from Communication Arts and Sciences 100, 200, 240, or the passing of a competency examination.
+Communication Arts and Sciences 214 is acceptable only in elementary education programs.

-A course unit in basic physical education from 102, 103, 104, or 105 with the additional credit from 110 through 198; 221 may substitute for one of the additional courses for students in teacher education and physical education.
+A course unit in basic physical education: 102, 103, 104, or 105, with the additional credit from 110 through 198; 221 may substitute for one of the additional courses for students in teacher education and physical education.
 Not more than one course unit of basic physical education may be applied to graduation requirements.